To find out more about the podcast go to Ep 46: Crime and compassion: How do we stop people offending?.

 "People vary, they offend for different reasons" - Dr. Rachel Worthington

-Rehabilitation and Community Reintegration
+Rehabilitation and the Community Advantage

 "the most effective rehabilitation interventions are those that are done in the community" - Dr. Rachel Worthington